scalaz/testz/docs/src/main/tut/docs/03-stdlib.md

 # {{ page.title }}

-The `testz-stdlib` module provides a basic testz suite type and assertions using nothing more than the standard library, `testz-core`, and `testz-runner`.
+The `testz-stdlib` module provides basic testz suite types using nothing more than the standard library, `testz-core`, and `testz-runner`.

 The suite type is called `PureSuite`.
 It's built to be used with `testz-runner`, i.e. it extends the `testz.runner.Suite` class.